 «APOD Grabber is a little application that gives you the ability to quickly and easily view, browse, and download images from NASA’s Astronomy Picture of the Day web site.
 APOD Grabber also shows you all the proper credits, explanations/descriptions, and provides a link to the viewed image’s specific web page.
 You can also set the current image as your desktop picture with the click of a button!»

 Requires Mac OS X 10.1 or higher.

 APT - Astro Photography Tool is an application that allows controlling Canon EOS and ASCOM compatible CCD cameras and is completely designed with astro imaging in mind.
-It is developed from astro photographers for astro photographers.
 The focus of this tool is to automate the control of your camera, to help in almost all stages of your imaging session, to preserve the dark adaptation of your eyes and to bring all this packed in flexible and easy to use form.

 CAD program created using the Artemis system for the simulation of appearance of star charts.